course-details-portlet

 • Argue for the consequence for stability and dispersion when applying reservoir simulation software.

-General competence: The candidate will gain insight into the workings of today's reservoir simulation software, their formulation and solution methods.
+General competence: The candidate will gain insight into the workings of today's reservoir simulation software, their formulation, and solution methods.
 The candidate will be able to communicate this know-how to others and pursue further his/her own development within the subject.

 Learning methods and activities

 Self study and colloquium, schedule is planned by the participants.
-The course is taught every second year.

 Further on evaluation